Goldman, dominant defence help Bears stun Rams - TSN.ca

 The Canadian Press

+CHICAGO — The Chicago Bears harassed Jared Goff and squashed the Los Angeles Rams' high-powered offence while shuffling their way to a surprising victory over the team that came in with the NFL's best record.

+In a season of huge strides, this might be their biggest one yet.

-CHICAGO — Eddie Goldman led a dominant effort by the defence, and the Chicago Bears shut down Jared Goff and Los Angeles' high-powered offence in a 15-6 victory over the NFC West champion Rams on Sunday night.
+Eddie Goldman led a dominant effort by the defence and the NFC North-leading Bears beat the NFC West champion Rams 15-6 on Sunday night.

+"Our play on defence — all I can say is wow," coach Matt Nagy said.

 The Rams (11-2) missed a chance to secure a first-round playoff bye and fell into a tie with New Orleans for home-field advantage throughout the NFC playoffs.